How to Extract Data from PDF to Excel (4 Suitable Ways)

 Using Excel Copy Paste Features to Extract Data from PDF to Excel

-• Write down a suitable title for your dataset and do the necessary formatting from the Font, Alignment, and Style group available in the ribbon to make your dataset look similar to the PDF.
-If you are not familiarized with how to modify the dataset style, you can format the dataset in various ways.
+• Write down a suitable title for your dataset and choose formatting from the Font, Alignment, and Style available in the ribbon to make your dataset look similar to the PDF.

-• At last, you will get the dataset in your Excel workbook.
+• You will get the dataset in your Excel workbook.

 How to Extract Data from PDF to Excel